yusif-ifraimov/Data-Science-M.Sc/Advanced Software Techniques/FlapPy_Birds/README.md

 # FlapPy Bird (A python version of Flappy Bird Game)

-The main idea of this project is to prove that complicated Machine Learning methods and tools not always allow to reach a desired goal.
+The main purpose of this project is to demonstrate that you can build nice games on Python using PyGame.

-The first part of this project is to build an application, which outputs a controllable snake game model (in different words a well-known snake game).

-The second part is to connect an artificial player which will be simulated by a simple NN or a simple mathematical model.

-And the first part of the project was finished in terms of the small university project, the main idea of the pet project is to make acquaintance with some topics of Software engineering.
+Initially, my idea was to use AI to play this game but later on I decided that this will make a project too complicated so I decided to keep things simple

+As for me,the main idea around all this pet project was to get to know the concepts of Software Engineering.

 [//]:#
 ![video](https://thumbs.gfycat.com/BadHandmadeAntipodesgreenparakeet-size_restricted.gif)